 Yes, but only if you are no longer practicing law in any U.S. jurisdiction.
-To apply for inactive status, you need to complete the Request for Inactive Status form found on this website and mail it or send it to: email@example.com.
+To apply for inactive status, you need to complete the Request for Inactive Status and mail it or send it to: email@example.com.

 Before you resume the practice of law in any U.S. jurisdiction, you will need to make up any CLE missed during the last five (5) years.
 Failure to make up your CLE before you begin practicing law will result in your immediate suspension of your Tennessee law license.
 You will not be able to claim a CLE exemption for any of the years you were on inactive status with the Commission on CLE.

 If you were eligible for an exemption (other than on the basis of age) on December 31, you may claim it for the entire year.